marcojakob/code.makery.ch/collections/java/javafx-2-tutorial-part2.md

 * * *

-## Hook the view to the Controller
+## Hook the View to the Controller

 We're almost there!
 But one little thing is missing: We haven't told our `PersonOverview.fxml` file yet, which controller to use and which element should match to which field inside the controller.